chalkos/RepairMe/README.md

 # RepairMe

-Plugin for XivLauncher/Dalamud that shows the condition of your most-damaged piece of gear and alerts when it's low.
+Plugin for XivLauncher/Dalamud that helps you notice when your gear needs to be repaired.
+It shows the condition of your most-damaged piece of gear and alerts when it's getting low.

 ## Commands